-The programme consists of coursework and thesis work.
 The annual review of the doctoral student's individual study plan ensures an appropriate selection of courses and other activities to achieve the national goals for doctoral education.

 The programme has a strong international orientation.
 Many doctoral students participate in international collaborations, and all are expected to present their research findings in international contexts.